 Stable online gaming requires lower ping.
 The only way to lower your ping is to somehow place yourself closer to the game’s servers.

 Here’s an example.
 Guild Wars 2 (GW2) doesn’t have servers in Southeast Asia.
-So if you were to jump on a GW2 server while living in Vietnam, you’d have HORRENDOUS lag.
+If you were to jump on a GW2 server while living in Vietnam, you’d have HORRENDOUS lag.

 Switching your location to a US-based Surfshark server close to a GW2 server could reduce your lag.

 Many online gaming services prohibit masking your IP and could ban your account.
-So use this service for that purpose at your own risk.
+Use this service for that purpose at your own risk.

 VPNs generally hide your web traffic (most of the time) from internet service providers.
 That means if you were to stream videos, your ISP might not know you’re watching media.
 Thus, they can’t throttle your speeds.